fullslackdev/NoviFSD2019/README.md

 ### TwoFactorAuthTest
 Local Java program for testing of two factor authentication (2FA) using Google Authenticator.
 Includes a QR Code generator using Google Chart API.

+### database
+MariaDB SQL and data export for the HttpSessionServletTest.
+Visual Paradigm class diagram for this database.

+### demo
+Made during Java OOP class given by Dennis Haverhals.
+This is a example of using Spring Boot to create a REST api and using JSON output to transfer data to a React app for parsing to a front-end (or something like this, I loathe React).

+### mywebapp
+*insert description*